Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 This is just a simple switch as we did in the old days of Windows C++ programming before there was MFC.

+*[Glenn] We should try to keep the general structure of the code in cefclient_win.cpp and client_handler_win.cpp in order to make future cefclient updates as smooth as possible.
+I'm definitely in favor of cleaning up the code (yes, that switch statement is way too long!), but we shouldn't stray too far from the original structure.*

 # Subclassing

 MFC Maintains a single message pump for each thread that dispatches messages to the appropriate window through a CWndToObjMap which cannot be shared across threads.
 Not that we need to but this has always been a source of consternation since you cannot re-wrap an CWnd object in another thread because it already has an AfxWndProc.